TKB001/ESP_MultiResetDetector/README.md

 #define MULTIRESETDETECTOR_DEBUG       true  //false

-// These definitions must be placed before #include <ESP_MultiResetDetector.h> to be used
+// These definitions must be placed before #include <AF_ESP_MultiResetDetector.h> to be used
 // Otherwise, default values (MRD_TIMES = 3, MRD_TIMEOUT = 10 seconds and MRD_ADDRESS = 0) will be used
 // Number of subsequent resets during MRD_TIMEOUT to activate
 #define MRD_TIMES               5